 - Importing captions into Adobe Premiere, Final Cut Pro, or DaVinci Resolve

-- Creating accessible video content for deaf and hard-of-hearing viewers
+- Accessibility for deaf and hard-of-hearing viewers

 - Translating subtitles for multilingual audiences